School of Criminal Justice

 Fax: (616) 331-7155

 Dr. Kierkus' scholarship is focused on the role of family, gender and relationships in the causation of delinquency.
-He is also interested in applied criminal justice policy issues; particularly as they relate to youth crime and firearms control.
+He is also interested in applied criminal justice policy issues; particularly as they relate to the effectiveness of substance abuse programs.

 Dr. Kierkus is involved in various faculty governance activities at GVSU.
-At present, he is a member of the GVSU Undergraduate Research Council (URC), the CCPS Advisory Committee, the CCPS Curriculum Committee, the SCJ Graduate Program Committee, the SCJ Undergraduate Program Committee, and the Interdisciplinary Juvenile Justice Minor Final Plan Group.
+At present, he is a member of the GVSU Faculty Personnel and Policy Committee and the SCJ Undergraduate Program Committee.
+He is also the designated reviewer of SCJ IRB research proposals and the faculty advisor to Students for Concealed Carry (SCC).

 RECENT SCHOLARLY PUBLICATIONS